Introduction

 - Type in the TELNET User name and Password when asked and press enter key.

-- Press ENTER key again and the command prompt should appear.
-Commands listed in the table below (please see section “Sending Commands”)can be entered here now.
+- Commands listed in the table in section “Sending Commands” can be entered here now.
 For example, here is the response for “ver” command.

 Using the relay module with TeraTerm is just as easy.
 Please follow the steps below.